tedelhourani/ipget/README.md

 To use this script simply copy it to your server and run it using "./ipget.py start", or add it to the list of daemons that are automatically started at boot time.

 Send a message to yourself with subject line "iprequest" and empty body.
-A respone must arrive shortly afterwards with the requested IP address in the subject line.
+A response must arrive shortly afterwards with the requested IP address in the subject line.